Wandalen/wTools/module/move/unilang/task_plan_unilang_phase2.md

 *   Advanced error recovery during parsing (focus on reporting errors).
 *   Complex type inference (types are explicitly defined by `Kind`).
 *   Full security validation for dynamically loaded routines (basic error handling only).
+*   **Full dynamic routine loading (Increment 7):** Due to complex lifetime issues with `libloading`, this functionality is moved out of scope for this phase and requires further research or a dedicated future task.

 ### External System Dependencies (Optional)
 *   None directly for the core `unilang` module, but `url`, `chrono`, `regex`, `serde_json`, `serde`, `serde_yaml` are used for specific argument kinds and file loading.